Hemochromatosis type 3

 - TFR2-related hemochromatosis

 Hemochromatosis may be aquired or inherited.
 Hereditary hemochromatosis is classified by type depending on the age of onset and other factors such as genetic cause and mode of inheritance.
 To learn more about these types click on the disease names below:

 There is also a neonatal form of hemochromatosis:

 - Genetics Home Reference (GHR) contains information on Hemochromatosis type 3.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Hemochromatosis type 3.
 Click on the link to view a sample search on this topic.